MCSR-Ranked/Launcher/README.md

 A couple values in the constants file are specific for ATLauncher or MCSR Ranked Launcher and shouldn't be used in any forks.
 These are the
 Microsoft Login Client ID.

-You can apply for a CurseForge Core key through
-[this link](https://forms.monday.com/forms/dce5ccb7afda9a1c21dab1a1aa1d84eb) and a Microsoft Login Client ID through [this link](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+You can apply for a Microsoft Login Client ID through [this link](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 ## Versioning System